Bit-Quill/valkey-glide/java/README.md

 The beta release of GLIDE for Redis was tested on Intel x86_64 using Ubuntu 22.04.1, Amazon Linux 2023 (AL2023), and macOS 12.7.

+## Supported Operating Systems

+GLIDE for Redis is supported in Ubuntu, CentOS, and MacOS.

 ## Java supported version
 JDK 11+.